 The chapter may decide to have other officers who share in the responsibilities of the chapter.
 Whether they be assistant vice presidents, committee chairs or other similar positions, it is important to share the responsibilities.
 As your chapter grows and develops, it may be helpful to have other officers to ensure that the chapter runs efficiently.
 As an example, chapters often have an Associate Member Educator who works with the Vice President of Membership Education to educate the chapter's newest members.
+Other officer positions may include a Brotherhood Chairman, Service Chairman, Philanthropy Chairman and Social Chairman.
 Reference your chapter's bylaws for a better explanation of these positions.